GoraNetwork/gora-dao-smartcontracts/README.md

 GoraDAO contracts follow these principal designs:
 - No static or hard coded value
-- All scenarios are created based on C2C calls to GoraDAO main contract
+- All scenarios are created based on ABI calls to GoraDAO contracts
 - There are one Proposal and one Vesting contract per Proposal to make the GoraDAO as decentralized and permission-less as possible!
 - ABIs complying to ARC4
 - No Update or Delete for Proposals